group with the mountain bikes ready for the malaga pass

 Tour itinerary

-DAY 1 Cusco - Abra Málaga - Santa María
+DAY 1 Cusco Abra Málaga - Huamanmarca - Sta María

 🚐 Pick up in Cuzco

-At 6:00 a.m. we will be picked up at our hotel in Cuzco to start the adventure by minibus and we will head to the Sacred Valley, crossing the towns of Chinchero, Urubamba and Ollantaytambo.
+At 7 am we will be picked up at our hotel in Cuzco to start the adventure by minibus and we will head the whole group to the Sacred Valley, crossing the villages of Chinchero, Urubamba and Ollantaytambo.

-We will arrive at Abra Malaga, the starting point from where we will have the opportunity to appreciate the snow-capped Huacay Willca (Veronica).
-It is then time to put on the equipment and start the mountain bike route to the archaeological remains in Huaman Marq'a, where we will stop for lunch.
-A route of 60 km in which during 3 hours we will feel the adrenaline to the maximum descending from 4,316 meters above sea level to 1,600 meters above sea level.
+We will arrive at Abra Malaga, the starting point from where we will have the opportunity to appreciate the snowy Huacay Willca (Veronica).
+It is then time to put on our equipment and start the mountain bike route to the archaeological remains in Huaman Marq'a, where we will stop for lunch.
+A route of 34,18 miles (55km) in which during 3 hours we will feel the adrenaline to the maximum descending from 14,272 ft above sea level (4.350 m) to 3,937 ft above sea level (1.200 m.)

 biking down to the malaga pass during the inca jungle trek